vermaparul85/Portfolio/README.md

 ## [5.
 Tic-Tac-Toe Game](https://github.com/vermaparul85/Python-Projects/tree/main/Tic-Tac-Toe)
 * This is a two player game.

-### Method 1
-Play Blackjack game using functions and loops only.

-### Method 2
-Play Blackjack game using OOP concepts and functions/loops.

 ## [6.
 Password Generator](https://github.com/vermaparul85/Python-Projects/tree/main/Password-Generator)
 * The program will ask:
   <br>How many letters would you like in your password?